emc211/optane-kdb-report/README.md

 - Time for an asof join of all trades seen for a single symbol and their prevailing quote information
 - Various memory stats such as Percent DRAM used and Percent Optane memory used

 The above was considered a "stack".
 We ran four stacks concurrently for our testing.
 Two fully hosted in DRAM and two with their RDBs hosted in Optane.
-It's worth nothing for our aggregation engines, we kept all the caches and required data in DRAM as Optane does have I/O restrictions and an engine which is constantly reading and writing small ticks would not be the optimal use case for the technology.

 ![fig.1- Arcitecture of kdb stack](figs/stack.png)